 Surveys for data collection and outcome research are built in to MoodMission.
 Users complete measures of anxiety, depression, positive well-being, emotional self-awareness, mental health literacy, and coping self-efficacy at the start of use and 30 days after.
 Doctoral papers investigating this data are planned for publication later in 2016.

-A randomised controlled trial is planned for MoodMission in August 2016.
-MoodMission will be compared against two other mental health apps and a waitlist control condition on the measures listed above.
-This is planned for publication in early 2017.
+A randomised controlled trial is undertaken for MoodMission in August 2016.
+MoodMission was compared against two other mental health apps and a waitlist control condition on the measures listed above.
+This study showed that MoodMission was effective at decreasing depression and increasing mental wellbeing.

 MoodMission is built using evidence-based principles developed in a recent literature review (see the citation below).